67. Why recruitment takes so long? The step-by-step process from advertising a job to starting a new role.

 There are two ways that job vacancies are created.
-First, companies advertise an existing position that is vacant.
+First, companies advertise an existing vacant position.
 A vacancy can occur when somebody:

-Depending on how bureaucratic the organization is, it can take a long time for that role to be advertised again.
+Depending on how bureaucratic the organization is, it can take long for that role to be advertised again.

 The second reason for a job advertisement is when a new role is created.
-The organization's budget approval for a new role can be quite time-consuming if it is complex, big, and bureaucratic.
+The organization's budget approval for a new role can be pretty time-consuming if it is complex, big, and bureaucratic.

-As you can imagine, there is a lot at stake, both when there is a vacancy of an existing role or a new role.
+As you can imagine, there is a lot at stake, both when there is a vacancy for a current role or a new role.

 The first way a job vacancy is filled is through internal promotion.
 Succession planning is a big part of organizational and professional development.
-There could be professionals internally who are keen to apply for that role or who are being groomed for that role by their managers.
+There could be professionals internally who are keen to apply for that role or groomed for that role by their managers.

 However, many times there are no internal candidates.
 There may also be a need to advertise the job externally because the organization's policies and procedures require that jobs be advertised.
 Or the decision-makers want to make sure that the very best candidate for that role is the one that gets the position, so they advertise both internally and externally.
 This way, they can compare and contrast the internal and external candidates and hire the best fit for the role.

 Therefore, the second way a job vacancy is filled is externally through a job advertised publicly.
 External candidates can be completely unknown to the organization, or they may come through via a referral.
 That means that the candidate is known to someone that works in the organization.
-In fact, there are incentives for company staff to identify and refer good candidates for externally advertised jobs.
+There are incentives for company staff to identify and refer good candidates for externally advertised jobs.

 If it's decided that a job will be advertised externally, it can be done:

 If it's a senior role, they may have to outsource this to a search company.
 Those are what we call headhunters or search professionals.
 They are often specialized in specific sectors and are experts in helping organizations find senior executives for their top roles.
-Sometimes search companies won't even advertise.
-They will look within their pool of candidates and their networks.
+Sometimes search companies won't even advertise, and they will look within their pool of candidates and their networks.

 Depending on the organization, a job ad can be drafted, finalized, and reach the internet in a matter of hours.
 For example, in a small and agile organization that works flexibly, a new job can be advertised a few hours later when a position is made vacant.
-On the other hand, in a large organization, the job description and job advertisement need to undergo an extensive approval process that can be very lengthy.
-It can takes days, weeks, and even months before a job ad actually reaching the market.
-In fact, that has been my experience when managing teams and trying to fill vacancies in my departments when I worked in the public and nonprofit sectors.
+On the other hand, in a large organization, the job description and advertisement need to undergo an extensive approval process that can be very lengthy.
+It can take days, weeks, and even months before a job ad reaches the market.
+That has been my experience managing teams and filling vacancies in my departments when I worked in the public and nonprofit sectors.
 Even in the corporate sector, the approval process for a position description, job advertisement, and request to advertise a new or existing job can take months.